For sale at a an absolute bargain price of €15,000.

 Anchor locker now painted and finished

-The interior is very good.
-All equipment works.
 Once the deck is removed as above and treated with epoxy and non-slip paint, plus checking other sections of the hull, she is completely ready for the sea.